Permission for Sale of Minor Property

 Further, suppose a minor, after attaining majority, wishes to set aside the sale deed as such property belonged to the minor.
 In that case, such a suit must be filed within the limitation period prescribed under Article 60 of the Limitation Act, i.e, 3 years after attaining majority.

-Minor's property sale permission and can a Minor Purchase Property?
+Can a Minor Purchase Property?

 For a minor to purchase property in India, he or she must enter into a valid contract of purchase and sale of such property.
 This agreement is known as an ‘Agreement of Sale’.
 Every agreement shall be a valid contract in India if it fulfils the criteria under Section 10 of the Indian Contract Act, 1872.
 Further, Section 11 highlights competent to be a valid party in any valid contract in India.